scott-riley/strtrkt/README.md

 ## Why is ur CSS so fuckin weird?
 It’s nice to me.
 It makes sense to my brain.
 You might hate it.
 That’s cool too.

-I could write thousands of words on this; but Glen Madden’s article on [Interoperable CSS](http://glenmaddern.com/articles/interoperable-css) is just perfect x
+I could write thousands of words on this; but Glen Maddern’s article on [Interoperable CSS](http://glenmaddern.com/articles/interoperable-css) is just perfect x

 ## Yeah but what is it m8?
 In short: you write CSS that is specific to a component.
 This CSS gets automatically namespaced for that component and rarely gets used elsewhere.
 This doesn’t completely fix cascade issues but it definitely mitigates them.